Birinder1469/BirinderSingh_Blog/_posts/2019-03-30-Privacy_Ethics_Lab2.md

 [Ethical Data Scientist](https://towardsdatascience.com/5-principles-for-big-data-ethics-b5df1d105cd3)

-#### While developers cannot predict everything, they should be able to anticipate common discriminatory harms.
+<span style="color:blue; font-family: Georgia;font-size:1.5em;">While developers cannot predict everything, they should be able to anticipate common discriminatory harms.
 What are examples of such harms?
-What might companies do to minimize these risks?
+What might companies do to minimize these risks? </span>

 Anticipating possible harms that a new technology can have is easier said than done.
 Based on the business requirements the companies put more effort to improve the model accuracy and subsequent revenue inflow rather than having board meetings to decide what social impact the new technology is likely to have.
 For instance when the world had come together to increase the participation of women in the corporate world, The most hyped application of making the hiring process automated was in fact discriminating against the women.
 Amazon built an AI tool to hire people but had to shut it down because it was discriminating against women [URL](https://www.businessinsider.com/amazon-built-ai-to-hire-people-discriminated-against-women-2018-10).